 Excello Law was established in July 2009 as one of the first limited company law firms.
 We received our licence as an Alternative Business Structure in 2013.

 Unlike traditional law firms, Excello Law has a streamlined structure led by an experienced and passionate board with extensive expertise.
-The Executive Board consists of Founder and Managing Director, George Bisnought; Recruitment Director Joanne Losty; and Finance Director Jon Harrison.
-The Board is supported by our Advisory Team, which comprises Dame Janet Gaymer and Victoria Vaksman.
+The Executive Board consists of Founder and Managing Director, George Bisnought and Recruitment Director Joanne Losty, supported by a Leadership Team covering marketing, finance, operations and business support services.

 Excello Law is an entirely new-model law firm; we are neither a type of chambers or a franchise.
 Our structure was created to meet the evolving needs of lawyers and clients alike in the 21st century.
 We believe that by promoting collaborative and co-operative working, we can encourage success and, ultimately, happiness.

 By removing unnecessary overheads and complex management structures, we position both lawyers and clients at the heart of our service matrix.
 The result is a dynamic legal services model which gives businesses access to some of the UK’s leading lawyers at more competitive prices.

 For our lawyers, we offer fairer financial reward, and complete control and flexibility over their work and career path coupled with unparalleled administrative, technological, compliance and marketing support.
 We believe that by giving lawyers freedom to work as they choose, they achieve greater success.
 And successful lawyers mean happy lawyers and clients!